ConvertKit: DOCX-aware editor extensions

 heightRule: "exact"clip overflowing content via the.cell-contentwrapper'soverflow: hidden.
 Content taller than the declared height is not visible. - Over-wide table widths.
 Tables whose declared

-widthexceeds the container render withmax-width: 100%— the declared width is preserved inattrs.widthbut visually clamped. - Multi-page layout.
+widthexceeds the container render withmax-width: 100%.
+The declared width is preserved inattrs.widthbut visually clamped. - Multi-page layout.
 ConvertKit does not paginate.
 If you need tables that span pages, an actual page container, headers/footers, or page breaks to be respected visually, pair ConvertKit with the Pages extension and use PagesTableKit for the table extensions.

 - Footnotes, endnotes, comments.
 Not rendered.
 The converter emits them as paragraphs or drops them; ConvertKit does not add any footnote/comment UI.